department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 ### How do I get these benefits?

-You'll need to apply for benefits.
+You'll need to apply.
+[Apply for education benefits](/education/apply-for-education-benefits).

 There are 2 main GI Bill programs offering educational assistance to survivors and dependents of Veterans:

-- [The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/) is available for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
+- [The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
-- [The Survivors' and Dependents' Educational Assistance (DEA) program](/education/gi-bill/survivors-dependent-assistance/dependents-education/) offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.
+- [The Survivors' and Dependents' Educational Assistance (DEA) program](/education/gi-bill/survivors-dependent-assistance/dependents-education/) offers education and training to qualified dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.

 You may qualify for both of these programs, but you can use only 1 of them.
-Youâ€™ll have to decide which one when you apply, and once you make this decision, you can't change your mind.
+Youâ€™ll have to decide which one when you apply.
+Once you make this decision, you can't change your mind.

 **Exception:** As a beneficiary, you can't use the same qualifying event for more than 1 benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.